Milestone 2: Placemaking Challenges

 Day 2 was about the place-based challenges.
 We started by looking at the intricate network of interrelated causes and consequences that make up the macro challenges, to understand the interactions.
 We then looked at how these are manifested in the structure of our city and what the place-based challenges are.
 The third step of the day focused on how to prioritise place-based challenges to be addressed through placemaking, based on their local impact and ease of implementation.
 At the end of the day we went to the site visits, where we visited projects in Bergen, such as Marineholmen, Møllendal and Store Lungegårdsvann, Mindemyren and Fyllingsdalen.

-The third day, led by Robyn Bennett from the Creative Bureaucracy Festival, focused on the organisational challenges.
+The third day, led by Robyn Bennett from the Creative Bureaucracy Festival, focused on the.
 We discussed the organisational challenges for municipalities, and explored creative ways to overcome them.
 From the plenary session with closing reflections, it is possible to identify 5 main clusters of organisational bottlenecks that are: funding, organisational difficulties, sharing the value of placemaking projects, engaging people and measuring the impact of placemaking projects.
 This session introduced the next milestone on organisational bottlenecks that will be led in Strasbourg during the Placemaking Europe Week 2023.

 Have a look at the report and feel free to share it further!